 The story of Archie Moore is, above all else, one of perseverance.
-While generally not considered part of the famous “Murderers Row” gang — a group of skilled black boxers in the 1940s and 50s who were highly avoided, lacked mob connections, and thus never received title shots — Moore deserves honorary membership, considering how long he had to wait for his just due.
-By the time he finally received a chance at a world crown, Archie had over 150 pro fights on his ledger and was 36-years-old.
+While generally not considered part of the famous “Murderers Row” gang — a group of skilled and highly avoided black boxers in the 1940s and 50s who never received title shots — Moore deserves honorary membership, considering how long he had to wait for his just due.
+By the time he finally received a chance at a world crown, Archie had an incredible 150 pro fights on his ledger and was 36-years-old.
 No doubt a man of lesser determination and strength of character would have given up long before.

-When Archie did get that precious title shot, only after he had been boxing professionally for seventeen years, he made good, striking durable Joey Maxim repeatedly with his powerful right hand and winning a fifteen round decision and the light heavyweight championship of the world.
-Having finally reached the summit of his profession, one might have expected Moore to take a well-earned rest, but instead he did the opposite.
+Only after he had been fighting professionally for seventeen years did Moore finally get that precious chance at a world title and when he did, he made good, striking durable Joey Maxim repeatedly with his powerful right hand to win a fifteen round decision and the light heavyweight championship of the world.
+Having finally reached the summit of his profession, one might have expected Moore to take a well-earned rest, but instead he worked to capitalize on his achievement and finally make some real money.
 Over the next six years he competed forty-three times, mostly non-title matches, along with several defenses of his world title and two unsuccessful attempts to annex the heavyweight crown.

 But any guffaws were extinguished barely a minute into the first round when a right hand from “The Fighting Fisherman” slammed flush on Moore’s jaw and sent him crashing to the floor so hard his head bounced off the canvas twice.
 As Archie would later say, “The first time he put me down, I hit my head first, then my feet.
 I was laying there, and I thought, ‘Wow, this guy can hit.'”

 For a moment it looked as if “Ageless Archie” might be finished then and there, but the badly hurt champion managed to just beat the count, only to be chased all over the ring and tagged repeatedly with heavy blows.
-He rose quickly from a second knockdown but Durelle then promptly floored Moore a third time with another clean right hand.
-Again, Moore looked done for the night but again, he just barely beat the count.
+He rose quickly from a second knockdown, but Durelle then promptly floored Moore a third time with another clean right hand.
+Again, Moore looked done for the night but, again, he just barely beat the count.
 Still, it appeared undeniable that Father Time had finally caught up to one of boxing’s oldest champions, and in most sudden and dramatic fashion.
-He was one solid punch away from being knocked out and a full minute remained in the round.
+He was one solid punch away from being knocked out and a full minute remained in a thrilling opening round.

 And indeed Moore held his own in the second, clocking Durelle more than once with strong right crosses.
 But if anyone thought the opening round some kind of anomaly, the dangerous Acadian proved otherwise, reasserting himself in the third and putting Moore on the defensive.
-They traded on even terms in a furious fourth round, and in the fifth Durelle hurt Moore with a vicious right hand to the body before chasing Archie to the ropes and dropping him again with a crushing right to the jaw.
+They traded punishing blows on mostly even terms in a ferocious fourth round, but in the fifth Durelle hurt Moore with a vicious right hand to the body before chasing the champion to the ropes and dropping him again with a crushing right to the jaw.

 This was the turning point.
-How deflating it must have been for Durelle to sit in his corner after five incredibly hard-fought rounds, knowing he had hurt and knocked down his opponent several times, but knowing too he had failed to seize control of the fight.
-His confidence likely took a further hit when he looked across the ring to see the champion had chosen to forego his stool, Moore standing nonchalantly in his corner as if five rounds of brutal warfare and four knockdowns were just another day at the office.
+How deflating it must have been for Durelle to sit in his corner after five incredibly hard-fought rounds, knowing he had hurt and knocked down his opponent several times, but knowing too he had failed to seize control.
+His confidence likely took a further hit when he looked across the ring and saw the champion had chosen to forego his stool, Moore standing nonchalantly in his corner as if five rounds of brutal warfare and four knockdowns were just another day at the office.

-In round six, to the astonishment of the crowd, Moore seized the initiative, controlling the distance and pace of the bout with a strong left jab and sharper footwork, not allowing Durelle to move forward but instead deflecting his attacks with pivots or by stepping inside to smother his offence.
-It was still a close and fast-paced round but now Archie appeared the fresher and more confident fighter, throwing and landing the more potent punches.
+So perhaps the crowd should not have been as astonished as it was to see Moore seize the initiative in round six, controlling the distance and pace of the bout with a strong left jab and sharper footwork, while deflecting Durelle’s attacks with pivots or by stepping inside to smother his offence.
+It was still a close and fast-paced round, but now it was Archie who appeared the fresher, more confident fighter, and it was clear he was the one landing the more telling blows.

-And in round seven the tables officially turned as Moore, after landing a series of jarring left jabs, drilled Durelle with several flush right hands, staggering the challenger and then, at the end of the round, scored a knockdown of his own.
-To his credit, Durelle refused to give up and he carried the fight to Moore in the eighth, but in the process he was caught coming in with quick lefts and follow-up rights.
-Moore was timing Durelle’s right hand now, slipping and countering it with his own right, and it was the champion’s shots which were landing cleanly and doing damage.
+And in round seven the tables officially turned as Moore, after getting home a series of jarring left jabs, staggered the challenger with his potent right before scoring a knockdown of his own at the end of the round.
+To his credit, Durelle refused to give up and he carried the fight to Moore in the eighth, but in the process he was being caught coming in with quick lefts and follow-up rights.
+Moore was timing Durelle’s right hand now, slipping and countering it with his own right, and it was the champion’s shots which were doing damage.

-Still he started the final round aggressively, throwing loaded right hands, but Moore rolled with the punches and then pivoted to put Durelle off balance and wide open for the champion’s counter shots which sent the tough Acadian down for a third time.
-With blood gushing from both his nose and a cut over his right eye, the brave challenger got to his feet and fought on, actually landing a hard left hand, before a left and right from Moore decked him again, this time for the count.
-One of the most savage and thrilling battles in the history of the light heavyweight division was finally over.
+Still, the “The Fighting Fisherman” started the final round aggressively, throwing loaded right hands, but Archie rolled with the punches and then pivoted to put Durelle off balance and wide open for his counter shots which sent the tough Acadian down for a third time.
+With blood gushing from both his nose and a cut over his right eye, the brave challenger got to his feet and fought on, actually landing a hard left hand, before a left and a right from Moore decked him again, this time for the count.
+And so ended one of the most savage and thrilling battles in the history of the light heavyweight division.

-In the twilight of his long and historic career, the indefatigable Archie Moore had added perhaps its most memorable chapter, a rousing and violent discourse on its greatest themes: courage, resilience, and yes, perseverance.
-A lesser fighter would never have survived the opening frame and only a truly great champion, albeit one in this case who was years past his prime, could have slugged it out with the rugged Durelle for ten more brutal rounds to then emerge from the struggle victorious.
+In the twilight of his long and historic career, the indefatigable Archie Moore had added to it perhaps its most memorable chapter, as well as a rousing and violent discourse on its greatest themes: courage, resilience, and yes, perseverance.
+A lesser fighter would never have survived the opening frame, and only a truly great champion, albeit one in this case who was years past his prime, could have slugged it out with the rugged Durelle for ten more brutal rounds to then emerge from the struggle victorious.